 If they had done this in Nazi Germany, think of the repercussions.

-Think of what it would have been called, you know, mass uh culling and all of that kind of stuff.
+You know, mass culling and all of that kind of stuff.

-It's like holy fuck people.
+It's like, holy fuck, people.

 The single riskiest operation we've ever undertaken is the response to the specimen.